wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (3) Where any liquidation, receivership, or voluntary administration revives under subsection (2), the person specified in the order as such must be the liquidator, receiver, or administrator of that registered bank, subsidiary, or associated person for the time being.

-    Compare: 1989 No 11 [s 61][595]
+    Compare: 1989 No 11 [s 61][596]

-    Section 143 heading: amended, on 1 July 1994, pursuant to [section 6][596] of the Reserve Bank of New Zealand Amendment Act 1993 (1993 No 118).
+    Section 143 heading: amended, on 1 July 1994, pursuant to [section 6][597] of the Reserve Bank of New Zealand Amendment Act 1993 (1993 No 118).

-    Section 143(1): substituted, on 1 November 2007, by [section 41][443] of the Companies Amendment Act 2006 (2006 No 56).
+    Section 143(1): replaced, on 1 November 2007, by [section 41][442] of the Companies Amendment Act 2006 (2006 No 56).

-    Section 143(2): amended, on 1 November 2007, by [section 41][443] of the Companies Amendment Act 2006 (2006 No 56).
+    Section 143(2): amended, on 1 November 2007, by [section 41][442] of the Companies Amendment Act 2006 (2006 No 56).

-    Section 143(3): substituted, on 1 November 2007, by [section 41][443] of the Companies Amendment Act 2006 (2006 No 56).
+    Section 143(3): replaced, on 1 November 2007, by [section 41][442] of the Companies Amendment Act 2006 (2006 No 56).

 ##### 143A Continuation of statutory management

-*   (1) This section applies to a registered bank, an associated person of a registered bank, or a subsidiary of a registered bank, that has been removed from the New Zealand register under [section 317][597] of the Companies Act 1993 while subject to statutory management under this Act.
+*   (1) This section applies to a registered bank, an associated person of a registered bank, or a subsidiary of a registered bank, that has been removed from the New Zealand register under [section 317][598] of the Companies Act 1993 while subject to statutory management under this Act.

-    (2) If a person to whom this section applies is restored to the New Zealand register under [section 328][598] of the Companies Act 1993, the person continues to be subject to statutory management from the date that person is so restored.
+    (2) If a person to whom this section applies is restored to the New Zealand register under [section 328][599] of the Companies Act 1993, the person continues to be subject to statutory management from the date that person is so restored.

-    Section 143A: inserted, on 21 August 2003, by [section 37][599] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 143A: inserted, on 21 August 2003, by [section 37][600] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).

 ##### 144 Termination of statutory management